aloha-fim/AI_flaskbot/README.md

 ## Application
 OTTO AI
+# The main interface to start the AI application

 ```bash
 # python app.py
 ```

-## Microservice Usage of Chat and PandasAI
+## Microservice Usage of Chat
 AI powered chat application with PandasAI.
+# Collaboration catalyst of AI result with Chat.

 First, start the backend server by running: